-HPR 230

-HIS 101 Western Civilization I3 cr. hrsA survey of political, social and economic history of the Western world, including the origins and development of its peoples and cultures beginning with a study of the early Middle Eastern civilizations of Mesopotamia and progressing through the civilizations of Egypt, Greece, Rome, and Europe of the Middle Ages Renaissance, and Reformation.
-IAI: S2 902 HIS 102 Western Civilization II 3 cr. hr A continuation of History of Western Civilization I. A survey of the political social and economic history of the Western world, including the origins and development of its peoples and cultures beginning with the Renaissance and Reformation and progressing to the present.
-IAI: S2 903 HIS 111 World History I 3 cr. hrs Cultural, economic, and political developments throughout the world from ancient times through the 16th century.
-IAI: S2 912N HIS 112 World History II 3 cr. hrs.
+HIS 101 Western Civilization I

+A survey of political, social and economic history of the Western world, including the origins and development of its peoples and cultures beginning with a study of the early Middle Eastern civilizations of Mesopotamia and progressing through the civilizations of Egypt, Greece, Rome, and Europe of the Middle Ages, Renaissance, and Reformation.
+IAI: S2 902

+HIS 102 Western Civilization II

+A continuation of History of Western Civilization I. A survey of the political, social and economic history of the Western world, including the origins and development of its peoples and cultures beginning with the Renaissance and Reformation and progressing to the present.
+IAI: S2 903

+HIS 111 World History I

+Cultural, economic, and political developments throughout the world from ancient times through the 16th century.
+IAI: S2 912N

+HIS 112 World History II

 Cultural, economic and political developments throughout the world from the 17th century to the present.
-IAI: S2 913N HIS 121 U.S. History I 3 cr. hrs.
+IAI: S2 913N

+HIS 121 U.S. History I

 History of the United States from the early foundation of the republic to 1877.
+IAI: S2 900

-AI: S2 900 HIS 122 U.S. History II 3 cr. hrs Continuation of HIS 121 to the present.
+HIS 122 U.S. History II

+Continuation of HIS 121 to the present.
 IAI: S2 901

-HIS 195 Special Topics in History\\\ Prerequisite: Consent of department
+HIS 195 Special Topics in History\\\